 Police officers often believe a person is impaired if they make an admission that they had been drinking.
 They will then place the person under arrest, even though they maybe had a very low reading on the initial Breathalyzer or Alco-Sensor when they were pulled over.

 The police officer can place the person under arrest for a common law DWI, driving while ability impaired, for appearing to be intoxicated under the common law signs of bloodshot eyes, smell of alcohol, admission of consuming alcohol, stumbling, falling all over the place, or having messy clothes.
+Before you make any decisions, it’s important to speak with a Manhattan criminal attorney.

 Police Officers Do Not Risk Letting People Go If They Might Even Be Slightly Intoxicated